DPM Heng says independent Budget office would be 'wasteful duplication' of functions after Pritam Singh cites necessity

 He was replying to Leader of the Opposition MP Pritam Singh (WP-Aljunied), who on Wednesday proposed an independent Budget office to examine the Government's Budget and assure "public accountability and transparency in light of the massive drawdown of reserves” to fight COVID-19.

-Mr Heng said information on the result of last year’s Budget measures has been published, referring to the interim report released by the Ministry of Finance earlier this month.
+Mr Heng said information on the results of last year’s Budget measures has been published, referring to the interim report released by the Ministry of Finance earlier this month.

 Singapore will draw on its past reserves for a second consecutive year to cushion the impact of the COVID-19 pandemic.
 The overall amount the Government expects to draw from the reserves will rise by S$1.7 billion, totalling up to S$53.7 billion for FY2020 and FY2021.
 This is because the estimated S$52 billion fenced off last year for the crisis will not be fully utilised, Mr Heng said in his Budget speech last week.